-A Synthetic Call is one of the option trading strategies is used by those traders who have a bullish view of the stock for the long term but are also worried about the downside risks at the same time.
+A Synthetic Call is one of the bullish options strategies used by those traders who have a bullish view of the stock for the long term but are also worried about the downside risks at the same time.
 This strategy offers unlimited potential profits with limited risk.

 The strategy involves buying put options of the stock that we are holding and on which we have a bullish view.
 If the price of the underlying rises, then we shall make profits whereas if the price falls then the loss will be limited to the premium that is paid for the put option.
 This strategy is similar to the Protective Put options strategy.

-Read more about Options Trading Strategies from our ELM School Module
+Read more about Options Strategies from our ELM School Module

-The Bear Call Spread is one of the 2-leg option trading strategies that is implemented by the options traders with a ‘moderately bearish’ view on the market.
+The Bear Call Spread is one of the 2-leg bearish options strategies that is implemented by the options traders with a ‘moderately bearish’ view on the market.

 This strategy involves buying 1 OTM Call option i.e a higher strike price and selling 1 ITM Call option i.e. a lower strike price.
 One should note that both the calls should have the same underlying stock and also the same expiration date.

 A bear call spread is formed for the net credit and profits are made from this strategy when the stock prices fall.
 The potential profit is limited to the net credit and potential loss is limited to the spread minus net credit.
 The Net Credit equals the Premium Received minus the Premium Paid.

 From the above P/L diagram, we can see that this strategy involves limited gains which are equal to the net credit and loss is limited which is equal to the spread minus the net credit.

 This strategy is quite similar to the Bull Call Spread and also quite easy to implement.
 Traders would implement this strategy when the view of the market is moderately bearish, i.e when the traders are expecting the market to go down but not too much.